Step 10: Complete Other Registrations

 A. If you plan to hire employees

-If you're thinking about hiring employees or if you've set up your business as a corporation, there are two things you need to do:
+If you're thinking about hiring employees, there are two things you need to do:

 1. Sign Up with WorkSafeBC: This means you let WorkSafeBC know that you're starting a business and will be hiring staff.